davidparsson/svn-workspace-cleaner-plugin/README.md

 Jenkins SVN Module Cleaner Plugin
 =================================

-A plugin for Jenkins CI that automatically removes SVN modules in workspaces when the modules are removed from the SCM settings.
+A Jenkins CI plugin that automatically removes SVN modules from workspaces when the modules are removed from the jobs SVN configuration.

 Change Log
 ----------